 Sister Rita Adams, formerly Sister Ann Christopher, entered religious life from the Cathedral of the Blessed Sacrament parish in Altoona, Pa.
 She credits her parents for giving her a strong foundation for her religious development.
-Attending a Catholic grade school and high school and being taught by Sisters (Sisters of Charity in grade school and Divine Providence in high school) offered continuing support in her decision to become a Sister.

 50 Years in 2013